gnosis/dex-docs/README.md

 # Run it for development
 yarn start

-# It can be convenient to make sure the paths and links are ok even when we change the base url
+# It you want to try with a different base url
-BASE_URL=/protocol/ yarn start
+BASE_URL=/ yarn start
 ```

+**Gotchas**: If in production you have some issues displaying some images, and it doesn't reproduce in the local dev
+server, try to add a `/` at the end of the problematic URL.
+Docusaurus v1 can have issues serving static files from
+those URLs.

 # Build for production